Public media

 No hay anuncios

-Besides the alleged lack of transparency, the committee also regrets "the systematic violation of union rights" and that "all possible obstacles are placed on working committees, the occupational health committee, the negotiation of the Equality Plan, and data on remuneration policy".
-The note also denounces breaches of agreement that, in its opinion, affect the non-payment of study grants and overtime.
-The Corporation's management, on the other hand, recalls that there are fifteen active committees with staff representatives and that, since 2025, up to 117 meetings have been held where they have been able to express their opinions on various matters.
-It also cites agreements reached by consensus, such as staff stabilization, the plan for early partial retirement to full-time work, or the regulation of retirement at 68 years of age.
+Besides the alleged lack of transparency, the committee also regrets "the systematic violation of trade union rights" and that "all possible obstacles are placed in the way of working committees, the occupational health committee, the negotiation of the Equality Plan, and data on remuneration policy".
+The statement also denounces breaches of agreement that, in their opinion, affect the non-payment of study grants and overtime.
+The Corporation's management, on the other hand, recalls that there are fifteen active committees with staff representatives and that, since 2025, 117 meetings have been held where they have been able to express their views on various matters.
+It also cites agreements reached by consensus, such as staff stabilization, the plan for early partial retirement to full-time, or the regulation of retirement at 68 years of age.

 Regarding overtime, management believes that the conflict has to do "with privileges that were thought to be lifelong and make no sense".
-Specifically, they refer to the fact that workers could accumulate overtime worked over the years to such an extent that, upon reaching retirement age, they could then take several months of leave.
-Now, since mandatory clocking-in was implemented in January, overtime generated must be recovered within that calendar year.
-Management also recalls that TV3 workers work 35 hours a week under the agreement, instead of the 37.5 hours worked by the rest of the public service.
+Specifically, they refer to the fact that workers could accumulate overtime hours worked over the years to the point that, upon reaching an age close to retirement, they could then take several months of leave.
+Now, since mandatory clocking in was introduced in January, the overtime generated must be recovered within that calendar year.
+Management also recalls that TV3 workers work 35 hours per week under the agreement, instead of the 37.5 hours worked by the rest of the public sector.

 Cargando